-With regard to related party, while there is a substantial difference between the definition under the 2013 Act and AS 18, the difference does not impact the financial statements, since the disclosures in the financial statements will be continued to be made as per AS 18.
+With regard to a related parties, while there is a substantial difference between the definition under the 2013 Act and AS 18, the difference does not impact the financial statements, since the disclosures in the financial statements will be continued to be made as per AS 18.

 Apart from CFS, the 2013 Act also requires a separate statement, containing the salient features of financial statements of its subsidiary (ies) in a form as prescribed in the draft rules* [First proviso to section 129 (3)].
 Further, section 137(1), also requires an entity to file accounts of subsidiaries outside of India, along with the financial statements (including CFS).

-This situation clearly indicates the extent of duplication and additional costs which will be incurred by entities in order to provide the same information in multiple forms or formats.
+This situation clearly indicates the extent of duplication and additional costs that will be incurred by entities in order to provide the same information in multiple forms or formats.

-Differing compliance requirements imposed by multiple regulators will lead to hardship as well increased cost of compliance for companies.
+Differing compliance requirements imposed by multiple regulators will lead to hardship as well as the increased cost of compliance for companies.

 4. Re-opening of accounts and voluntary revision of financial statements or the board’s report

 A company would be able to re-open its books of accounts and recast its financial statements after making an application in this regard to the central government, the income tax authorities, the SEBI, or any other statutory regulatory body or authority or any other person concerned, and an order is made by a court of competent jurisdiction or the Tribunal under the following circumstances (section 130 of the 2013 Act):

 1. Relevant earlier accounts were prepared in a fraudulent manner